18 Russian Textbooks for Self-studying Learners

 The book starts you off with nouns and then almost immediately dives into the case system.
 This allows you to not only learn grammar in an order that makes sense, but also to learn vocabulary within the context of grammar.

 This book would make an excellent supplement to one that isn’t as grammar-heavy, like the Assimil course above.
 However, it could also be useful for a beginner on its own, or for brushing up on Russian after having been away from it for a while.

-Out of all the books on this list, this one’s definitely the least like a traditional textbook.
+Of the books on this list, this is one of the least like a traditional textbook.
 It’s essentially a dual-language reader, with dialogues presented in both English and Russian.